zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-services/business-services-integration.md

 ## Task 10: Test the Integration Flow

 We will test the end to end Integration flow using the built in Test Client.
-In an ideal scenario request would be posted from a Web, Mobile Client etc.,
+In an ideal scenario request would be posted from a Web, Mobile Client and so on, and so forth.

 1. From **Integrations** page Hover over the **Invoice Validation** Integration Flow and Select ***Run*** and Click on ***Test***